Semi-ATE/Semi-ATE/README.md

 ## Installation (on a MiniSCT)

+1. login as sct/sct
+2. in the home directory there should be a directory `repos`
+3. in `repos` there is a `Semi-ATE` directory (holding the relevant Semi-ATE git repositories)
+  - `TCC_actuators` : git clone
+5.

 ## Run (on a MiniSCT)

 1. Make sure you have a "test cell" configured as follows :